 Are you tempted by an air fryer, but fear you might just get another ill-fated kitchen gadget that takes up space in your tiny kitchen?
-We’re here to help you out.
-The air fryer, which comes in several different shapes and sizes, can be a versatile addition to many kitchens, once you know what it’s capable of.
+We’re here to help you out with recommendations for the best air fryer.
+This popular appliance, which comes in several different shapes and sizes, can be a versatile addition to many kitchens, once you know what it’s capable of.

 What to look for in an air fryer

 First of all, let’s clear one thing up: it’s not frying.
 Not really.
 Air fryers are more like smaller convection ovens, ones that are often pod-shaped.
 This kitchen appliance works by combining a heating element and fan, which means the hot air can usually better crisp the outside of food than other methods.
 They often reach higher top temperatures than toaster ovens – which is part of the appeal.

 For most recipes, from chicken tenders to onion rings and sweet potato fries, a thin layer of oil (usually sprayed) helps to replicate that fried look and feel better.
 However, it will rarely taste precisely like the deep-fried version.
 Don’t let that put you off, though, because the air fryer, in its many forms, combines some of the best parts of other cooking processes and brings them together into an energy-efficient way of cooking dinner.
 Or breakfast.
 Or lunch.

 You can separate most air fryers into two types and each has different pros and cons.
 Convection ovens are usually ovens with air fryer settings and features.
 They might have higher temperature settings to ensure that food crisps and cooks more like actually fried food.
 Most convection ovens are larger than dedicated air fryers, defeating some of the purpose of those looking to shrink cooking appliance surface area.
 Still, they are often more versatile and most have finer controls for temperatures, timings and even fan speed.